-The Economics Department offers two majors, Economics and International Economics; and one minor, Business Economics.
+The Economics Department offers two majors: Economics, and International Economics; and one minor, Business Economics.
 Students in either major may also apply for a concentration in Financial Economics or, if qualified, follow the honors track.
-A short description of each of these options follows.

 The Concentration in Financial Economics and Econometrics is being offered to provide fast-paced and analytically rigorous training in financial economics that will prepare students for careers in investment management, banking, research, and policymaking.
 The coursework for this selective program is designed to build your quantitative skills, while providing you with a deep knowledge of financial markets and the pricing of financial assets.
 The concentration is open to both Economics and International Economics majors.
 Students may apply to the concentration in the Spring of their Sophomore year.

-Students can now enroll in the College and pursue a minor in basic business economics principles.
-If you are interested in being a student in the College of Arts and Letters, you can now also earn a minor in Business Economics—taking full advantage of a liberal arts education while becoming literate in basic economics business principles.
+Students can now enroll in the College of Arts and Letters and pursue a minor in Business Economics—taking full advantage of a liberal arts education while becoming literate in basic economics business principles.

 Our students can also pursue research both within the department and throughout the university.